Follow Us:

 Is Post Market Surveillance is part of the CER documentation?

-Yes, Post Market Surveillance, Post Market Clinical Follow Up and Periodic Safety Update Report are part of new MDR and essential for CER documentation.
+Yes, Post Market Surveillance, Post Market Clinical Follow-Up and Periodic Safety Update Reports are part of the new MDR and essential for CER documentation.